MiniXC/typst-projects/thesis/chapters/06_attr_tts.typ

   placement: top,
 ) <tab_div_dist>

-Our experimental results confirm that targeted diversity enhancements reduce the synthetic-real gap, a conclusion supported by both the WERR metric and direct distributional distance measurements. @tbl:tab_div_systems summarises the WER and WERR values, while @tbl:tab_div_dist shows the corresponding Wasserstein-2 distances for the different attributes.

-The #emph[Baseline System] yielded a WERR of 3.66, underscoring the significant initial gap.
-As seen in the top row of @fig:fig_div_dist_plot, the synthetic attribute distributions for the baseline diverge noticeably from the real ones.
-The pitch (F0) distribution is bimodal, the energy distribution is shifted, and the duration (SR) distribution has a smaller variance.

-The #emph[Environment System], which attempted to internally model environmental factors, resulted in a slightly higher WERR of 3.70 and mixed results on distributional distances, suggesting this approach was not effective.
-Conversely, the #emph[Attributes System] reduced the WERR to 3.55.
-This improvement is mirrored in @tbl:tab_div_dist, which shows substantial reductions in the distances for prosody features, most notably for F0 (from 0.57 to 0.06) and energy (from 1.97 to 0.15).
-This demonstrates that explicitly conditioning on and sampling attributes helps the model generate more realistic prosody.

-The most effective approach was the #emph[Augmentation System], which achieved a WERR of 3.31.
-This system not only retained the prosodic improvements of the #emph[Attributes] system but also drastically reduced the distances for environmental factors, with the SRMR distance dropping from 1.23 to 0.05 and the WADA SNR distance from 0.58 to 0.23.
-The bottom row of @fig:fig_div_dist_plot visually confirms this, showing the synthetic distributions for the improved system aligning much more closely with the real ones.
-This highlights the significant impact of simulating a realistic acoustic environment through post-generation augmentation.

-The #emph[Oracle System] achieved the lowest WERR of 3.24.
-In @tbl:tab_div_dist, it shows the smallest distance for intra-speaker variability (0.17), suggesting that the GMM sampling for d-vectors is a limiting factor in the other systems.
-However, a substantial gap remains between the Oracle system's performance and training on real data (a WER of 43.0% vs. 13.3%).
-This demonstrates that even with perfect knowledge of the attributes we modelled, a large portion of the distributional difference remains unexplained.

 #figure(grid(columns: 1, row-gutter: 2mm, column-gutter: 1mm,

-  // image("Figures/SEM/100nm_1.jpg"), image("Figures/SEM/100nm_1.jpg"),

-  // "a) test 1", "b) test2"),

-  // caption: "Caption"

   image("../figures/6/tts_dist_a.png", width: 110%),
   [
     a) Distributions produced by the baseline TTS system.